betaflag/graphql-simple-notes/README.md

 - Responsive (platform specific flows and layouts)
 - Light & dark themes
 - GraphQL code generation
-- Docker image for database (no need to install MongoDB)
+- Docker image for easy deploys
 - Decoupled resolvers with reusable services
 - No UI framework, custom handcrafted components
 - Focused on using few dependencies as possible but just enough to keep things simple.